zpincus/IOTool/README.md

 will be ignored.)

 `end`: end programming, which returns the device to immediate-execution mode.
-The string "OK\r\n" is transmitted to the host computer.
-(Any response, other than this OK and any echoes, between `program` and `end`, indicates an error in programming.)

 `run count`: run the program _count_ times (0 < _count_ < 2^16).
 If _count_
 is not specified, the program is run one time.
-At the end of the program runs, the string "DONE\r\n" is transmitted to the host computer.

 `\x80\xFF`: These two bytes will turn off the serial echo, which is convenient for non-interactive use.
-If echo is off, sending these two bytes will NOT turn echo back on, but the bytes will be echoed back.
-Thus the host can unconditionally send these bytes, read back two bytes, and be guaranteed that echo mode is now off, regardless of what state it started out in.
+If echo is off, sending these two bytes will NOT turn echo back on, but the bytes and `\r\n` will be echoed back.
+Thus the host can unconditionally send these bytes, read back four bytes, and be guaranteed that echo mode is now off, regardless of what state it started out in.
+Regardless of echo mode, the '>' prompt will be written after each command is executed.

 `!`: Break out of executing a script.
 If the exclamation-point character is sent to the device, program execution immediately halts.
 The only exception is